hugovelasquez/BIRepository/README.md

 # BIRepository
-Repository for Metabase with ADempiere
+Repository for BI enquiries using Metabase in combination with ADempiere

+# Technologies used
+- SQL
+- Metabase
+- ADempiere